MaitreyaSave/WeatherApp/README.md

 I also noticed that the actual data (min and max temp) that we get from that API call sometimes becomes duplicate (min temp is same as max temp) after the **3rd element**.

 So, if you just want the next 3 elements (instead of the 8th, 16th and 24th), please find the variable `jumpMultiplier` and set it to the value **1**.
-This is just an explanation in case you were wondering as to why the min temp and max temp values are same.
+This is just an explanation in case you were wondering as to why the min temp and max temp values appear the same on screen.